NEWS

 Ottensamer is considered one of the leading instrumentalists of our time and performs as a clarinet soloist in the major concert halls around the world with orchestras such as the Berlin Philharmonic, the Vienna Philharmonic, the Mahler Chamber Orchestra, the London Philharmonic, the Seoul Philharmonic and the Netherlands Philharmonic under Mariss Jansons, Sir Simon Rattle, Andris Nelsons, Yannick Nezet-Seguin, Daniel Harding and Lorenzo Viotti.

 He is a regular guest artist at festivals such as the Salzburger Festspiele, the Gstaad Menuhin Festival, the Rheingau Musik Festival and the Festival de Pâques d’Aix en Provence.
+Ottensamer has held the position of principal clarinetist with the Berlin Philharmonic Orchestra from 2011 to 2025.

-Andreas Ottensamer was born in 1989 in Vienna.
+Ottensamer was born in 1989 in Vienna.
 He comes from an Austro-Hungarian family of musicians and was drawn to music early, receiving his first piano lessons when he was four.
 At the age of ten he began studying cello at the University of Music and Performing Arts Vienna, then changed to the clarinet in 2003.
+In 2009 he interrupted his Harvard undergraduate studies to become a scholar of the Orchestra Academy of the Berliner Philharmoniker.
+He has studied conducting with Professor Nicolas Pasquet and Johannes Schlaefli.